-- 1. Explain relevance of Civil engineering in the overall infrastructural development of the country. - 2.
-Discuss the difference between plinth area and carpet area. - 3.
-Explain different types of steel with their properties. - 4.
-What are the different kinds of cement available and what is their use? - 5.
-Define bearing capacity of soil.

-Answer one full question from each module.
+1. Explain relevance of Civil engineering in the overall infrastructural development country. f the 2.
+3. 4.
+Discuss the difference between plinth area and carpet area.
+Explain different types of steel with their properties.
+What are the different kinds of cement available and what is their use?
+5. Define bearing capacity of soil. = 20) Part B 20, Answer one full question from each module.
+MODULE I 6a.

-MODULE I

-6a.
 List out the types of building as per occupancy.
-Explain any two, each in about five sentences.
-(5) b.
+Explain any two, each in abou sentences. t five (5) b.
 Discuss the components of a building with a neat figure.
 (5) OR 7a.
-What are the major disciplines of civil engineering and explain their role in the infrastructural framework.
-(5) b.
-Explain the role of NBC, KBR & CRZ norms in building rules and regulations prevailing in our country.
+What are the major disciplines of civil engineering and explain their role in infrastructural framework.) the (5) b.
+Explain the role of NBC, KBR & CRZ norms in building rules and regulations prevailing country.
 (5) MODULE II 8a.
 What are the different kinds of cement available and what is their use.
-(5)

-b.
+(5) b.
 List the properties of good building bricks.
 Explain any five.
-(5) OR

-9a.
+OR (5) 9a.
 List and explain any five modern construction materials used for construction.
 (5) b.
-Explain the objectives and principles of surveying (5)
+Explain the objectives and principles of surveying (5) MODULE III 10a.

-MODULE III

-10a.
 Draw the elevation and plan of one brick thick wall with English bond (5) b.
-Explain the energy systems and water management in Green buildings (5) OR 11a.
+Explain the energy systems and water management in Green buildings OR (5) 11a.
 Draw neat sketch of the following foundations: (i) Isolated stepped footing; (ii) Cantilever footing; and (iii) Continuous footing.
 (5) b.
 Discuss the civil engineering aspect of MEP and HVAC in a commercial building (5)

+$[10 \times 3 = 30]$